Macron, Le Pen face off in high stakes election debate | Politics

 Macron, Le Pen face off in high stakes election debate

-French President Emmanuel Macron and far-right challenger Marine Le Pen will face off on Wednesday evening in a debate that could be decisive in Sunday's presidential election.
+French President Emmanuel Macron and far-right challenger Marine Le Pen will face off on Wednesday evening in their only debate ahead of Sunday's presidential election.

-French President Emmanuel Macron and far-right challenger Marine Le Pen will face off on Wednesday evening in a debate that could be decisive in Sunday's presidential election.
-For Le Pen, who lags Macron in voter surveys, it is a chance to show she has the stature to be president and persuade voters they should not fear seeing the far-right in power.
+French President Emmanuel Macron and far-right challenger Marine Le Pen will face off on Wednesday evening in their only debate ahead of Sunday's presidential election.
+For Le Pen, who lags Macron in voter surveys, the much awaited confrontation is a chance to persuade voters she has the stature to be president and they should not fear seeing the far-right in power.

-"Fear is the only argument that the current president has to try and stay in power at all cost," she said in a campaign clip, accusing Macron of doom-mongering over what a far-right presidency would mean for France.
+"Fear is the only argument that the current president has to try and stay in power at all cost," she said in a campaign clip.
 For Macron, possibly the biggest challenge to keeping his growing lead in opinion polls will be to not sound arrogant - something many voters have criticised him for - while poking at the holes he sees in Le Pen's policy plans.

-Such debates have typically been widely-watched and past memorable catchphrases are still quoted decades later.
-"I'm keen to see what happens," voter Joseph Lombard said in Paris.
-"It's always a boxing match."
+The election presents voters with two opposing visions of France: Macron offers a pro-European, liberal platform, while Le Pen's nationalist manifesto is founded on deep euroscepticism.
+Some 14% of voters are waiting for the debate to decide who to vote for, while 12% say it will be decisive for whether they will vote at all, a poll by OpinionWay-Kea Partners for Les Echos newspaper showed.

 Moreover, Le Pen can only do better than in the 2017 debate, which she herself called a failure, while it could be hard for Macron to repeat such a knock-out performance.
 But Macron is not without assets for this debate.